 Since 1995, NepRWA volunteers have monitored water quality at 41 locations throughout the Watershed.
-Through the Citizen Water Monitoring Network (“CWMN”) we have monitored the health of various streams, ponds, and the River, and have identified and addressed water quality problems as they are detected.
+Through the Community Water Monitoring Network (“CWMN”) we have monitored the health of various streams, ponds, and the River, and have identified and addressed water quality problems as they are detected.

 The 2020 water sampling season, which was unique due to Covid-19 restrictions, relied on 60 volunteers, who collected 276 samples from May to October.
 We are thankful for the time and effort that these volunteers gave toward this important task.